dapr/quickstarts/workflows/python/sdk/README.md

 INFO:UpdateInventoryActivity:Checking inventory for order b903d749cd814e099f06ebf4a56a2f90 for 11 cars
 INFO:UpdateInventoryActivity:There are now 89 cars left in stock INFO:NotifyActivity:Order b903d749cd814e099f06ebf4a56a2f90 has completed!
 Workflow completed!
-Result: COMPLETED
+Result: Completed
-  Purchase of item is  COMPLETED
+  Purchase of item is  Completed
 ```

 ### View workflow output with Zipkin